Heinzest/Sudoku_Solver/README.md

 # Sudoku_Solver
 Set of programs solving Sudoku puzzle in various ways.

-Every single one solves the Sudoku puzzle(s).
+Every single "main.py" file solves the Sudoku puzzle(s).
 Differences are:
  - type of alghoritm used,
    - Brute, Bactracking alghoritm,